Invoca/developer-docs/README.md

 3. Rebuild the docs with this command:
 `bash html`
 4. Check your changes locally by opening `build/html/index.html`
-5. Commit your changes and push to GitHub
+5. Commit your changes and push to GitHub (Only members of the Developer Docs Administrators group can push to a publically version of the docs.)
 6. ReadTheDocs will automatically pickup your changes and recompile the site
 7. Visit http://developers.invoca.net to check your changes